 A 2 year genetic health guarantee

-A replacement kitten should a serious genetic defect occur
+A replacement kitten of similar value should a serious genetic defect occur

 Microchipped